wavegate/obsidian_vault/Neuroengineering/dorsal root ganglion.md

 ![[Pasted image 20210725225713.png]]

-- a lot of he
+- a lot of heterogeneity
+-